The Moth: Education Program

 The Education Program works with students, teachers, and professors from high-school through college to promote stronger community bonds within the student body and the administration.
 The overall mission is to prepare students for the world ahead of them by teaching crucial aspects of language and rhetoric, and to allow students and teachers to experience one another in a more intimate setting.
 In 2012 The Moth launched the High School Slam program, which brings StorySLAMs to public high schools in New York City.
 They currently hold SLAMs at twelve high schools in three boroughs, and an All-City SLAM that allows for inter-connectivity between students in all the boroughs.

 Global Community Program

-The Global Community Program develops and elevates true, personal stories from extraordinary individuals in the global south.
-By honoring a broad range of individual experiences, we believe we can challenge dominant narratives, deepen connection, and create a more productive dialogue around the world.
+The Moth’s Global Community Program is an outreach initiative designed to curate and amplify first-person narratives from individuals across the Global South.
+By providing a platform for a diverse array of personal experiences, the program aims to broaden cultural perspectives and challenge prevailing social narratives.